-The notification rate of shigellosis in Greece is low (6.3 cases per 1,000,000 population for the year 2022), although there was an increasing trend of the notification rate of the disease during the period of interest.
-The mean notification rate of shigellosis in the EU and the EEA/EFTA countries was 8.4 cases per 1,000,000 population for the year 2021 [5].
+The notification rate of shigellosis in Greece is low (6.2 cases per 1,000,000 population for the year 2024).
+The mean notification rate of shigellosis in the EU and the EEA/EFTA countries was 19.3 cases per 1,000,000 population for the year 2024 [5].
 The seasonal and age distribution agrees with that reported by other European countries [5].
 The high incidence among Roma and refugees/migrants indicates the need for public health measures targeting at these specific populations.